-- a.
-Palletized mail is subject to 705.8.0. - b.
-A postmaster may authorize nonpostal containers for a small-volume presorted mailing if the mailing weighs no more than 20 pounds, consists primarily of mail or bundles of mail for local ZIP Codes, and requires no USPS transportation for processing.
+Mailings must be prepared in letter trays (letters), flat trays (flats), or sacks (flats and parcels).
+Palletized mail is subject to 705.8.0.
+A postmaster may authorize nonpostal containers if the mailing weighs no more than 20 pounds, consists primarily of mail for local ZIP Codes, and requires no USPS transportation for processing.